cahnory/copr-field/README.md

 Function accepting an input to parse without testing it against the copper rules.

-It output the parsed value or throw a `VALIDATION_TYPE` if it fails.
+It outputs the parsed value or throw a `VALIDATION_TYPE` if it fails.

 ### copper.process